SupraSummus/ipfs-execute/README.md

  * security considerations if mounting `/dev` and `/proc` is safe.
  * RAM, disk, CPU time limits
  * build consistency - don't depend on current time etc
+ * reading from FUSE-mounted `/ipfs` is very slow.
+This is known [issue](https://github.com/ipfs/go-ipfs/issues/2166).